desertwitch/zipfuse/README.md

 executed by the system as `root` (when processing `/etc/fstab`), but will (when configured to do so) execute the filesystem binary as a given unprivileged user.

+You can install the documentation manpages by simply copying the release-bundled manpage files from the `man` directory to the location observed by your `man` program.
+If building from source, they will be present in `docs`, respectively.
+If unsure about the target paths, executing of `man --path` should reveal them.

 ## Mounting the filesystem
 ### Mounting with command-line or `systemd` service (recommended):